 What is Relative Humidity?

 Relative humidity is the cause of a muggy feeling in the house.
 Relative humidity measures the humidity that is relative to the temperature.
-If, for example, you add a bunch of sugar to a glass of hot tea, once it cools down, sugar crystals can appear.
-In our case, the air is the tea and the moisture level would be those sugar crystals.
-Hotter air can hold more moisture than cold air, so once “hot muggy air” cools, it becomes even more humid and muggy.
+Suppose you were to add a bunch of sugar to a glass of hot tea.
+Once that tea cools down, sugar crystals can appear.
+In our case, the air is the tea, and the moisture level would be those sugar crystals.
+Hotter air can hold more moisture than cold air, so once “hot, muggy air” cools, it becomes even more humid and muggy.

 Most homes will fluctuate between about 55 and 65% relative humidity in Florida.
-An air conditioning unit combats these lovely effects by not only cooling the air, but also dehumidifying it.
-Moisture is extracted from the air as it runs across the evaporator coil in the air handler, and is dispelled outside the home through a drain.
-The air conditioner is therefore cooling the air as well as removing moisture from the house.
+An air conditioning unit combats these lovely effects by not only cooling the air but also dehumidifying it.
+Moisture is extracted from the air as it runs across the evaporator coil in the air handler, and it’s dispelled outside the home through a drain.
+Therefore, the air conditioner cools the air and removes moisture from the house.

 So Why Does My House Feel Muggy?